geobakery/ga-demo-client/README.md

 - Draw geometries
 - Choose interface
 - Choose topic(s)
+- Selection fields for interface and topics depend on each other
 - Set parameters
 - Make an API call
 - Show response